dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1513: Striving for equity results in better societal outcomes.
+### T1513: A just society values equity and cooperation.

 |Support|
 |---|